abdeeeee/abdeeeee/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me -discord: abderrahman
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: i have 10 tabs opened on average!
+- ⚡ Fun fact: I have 10 tabs opened on average!

 <!---
 abdeeeee/abdeeeee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.